LTM-Unicamp/ltm-unicamp.github.io/_pages/home.md

 ---
-title: "Allan Lab - Home"
+title: "LTM - Home"
 layout: homelay
-excerpt: "Allan Lab at Leiden University."
+excerpt: "LTM @ UNICAMP."
 sitemap: false
 permalink: /
 ---

-We are a dynamic research group at the [Leiden Institute of Physics](http://www.physics.leidenuniv.nl).
-Our aim is to explore and understand [quantum materials](http://condensedconcepts.blogspot.nl/2013/05/what-is-quantum-matter.html), including strange metals, high-temperature superconductors, and quantum critical electron matter.
+The Laboratory of Topology Optimization and Multiphysics Analysis (LTM) is a research laboratory at the [School of Mechanical Engineering](https://www.fem.unicamp.br/index.php/pt-br/) of the [University of Campinas](https://www.unicamp.br/unicamp/) (UNICAMP).
+Our research is based on Structural Topology Optimization and Multiphysics/Multiscale Analysis, including studies on new numerical evolutionary methods and bio-inspired design strategies.
+Our team is composed of engineers and undergraduate students that investigate the following subjects: static and dynamic structural design methods, multiscale and periodic systems, vibroacoustics, poroelasticity, fluid-structure interactions, load dependent problems, fluid actuated systems, nonlinear materials models, metasurfaces/metamaterials, among others (see [Research](research)).

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="4000" data-pause="hover" >